 SECTION XVII

-Any Fellow in arrears for one (1) year, being notified of the fact by the Treasurer, in writing, and not paying dues within two (2) months thereafter, shall forfeit Fellowship; and it shall be the duty of the Treasurer to notify the Academy of such forfeiture, which shall be entered on the minutes, and the name stricken from the list of Fellows.
+Any Fellow in arrears for two (2) years, being notified of the fact by the Treasurer, in writing, and not paying dues within two (2) months thereafter, shall forfeit Fellowship; and it shall be the duty of the Treasurer to notify the Academy of such forfeiture, which shall be entered on the minutes, and the name stricken from the list of Fellows.
 The notice aforesaid shall contain a copy of this section.

 Any Resident Member in arrears on the 31st of March of the given year, being notified of the fact by the Treasurer, in writing, and not paying dues and costs incurred for meetings within two (2) months thereafter, shall forfeit Resident Membership; and it shall be the duty of the Treasurer to notify the Academy and the sponsor of such forfeiture, which shall be entered on the minutes, and the name stricken from the list of Resident Members.
 The notice aforesaid shall contain a copy of this section.